-In 2009, Maritha van Amerom made a dramatic career change.
+n 2009, Maritha van Amerom made a dramatic career change.
 After years of practising as a psychologist, she started working as a full-time artist.
 Since then, she has participated in numerous international exhibitions, and her work forms part of art collections worldwide.
-Recently, Martha began a new journey that combines the fields of psychology and art, and uses her knowledge of both to research this new genre.
 Maritha lives to create, and has a hunger to make her mark and capture the essence of the human condition.
-SkyNews recently sat down with Maritha to discuss her artwork, inspirations and what she perceives as the true beauty of art.